oknet/atsinternals/CH03-IOCoreSSL/CH03S01-Basic-NPN-and-ALPN.en.md

 In SSL handshake, TLS NPN sends a NextProtocol message, after the client sends ChangeCipherSpec and before it sends Finished.

-However, it needs to be noticed that NPN extension sets properties of connections instead of the session:

-  - when session resumption
-  - and session renegotiation happen, NPN extension needs to be renegotiated.
+Unlike many other TLS extensions, this extension does not establish properties of the session, only of the connection.
+When session resumption or session tickets [RFC5077](https://tools.ietf.org/html/rfc5077) are used, the previous contents of this extension are irrelevant and only the values in the new handshake messages are considered.

 Other information: